Skip to Main Content

 A student may petition to add a course after the drop/add period for extenuating circumstances beyond the student’s control.

 Following the end of drop/add, a student-athlete may withdraw from a class prior to the published deadline (approximately 11 weeks).
 Any course withdrawn from during this period will result in a “W” appearing on the official transcript.
-Per UNF Withdrawal Policy, students are allowed to withdraw from three 1000/2000 level and three 3000 level or higher courses during their enrollment at UNF.
+Per UNF Withdrawal Policy, students are limited to a total of six UNF course withdrawals.
+Students should be aware of half-semester courses in which they are enrolled.
+These courses have an earlier withdraw deadline.

 **Withdrawing may result in dropping below full-time enrollment and may affect your eligibility. **